rbrunt/paprika-ha/README.md

 ## Installing

-The integration is available in [HACS] (https://hacs.xyz).
+The integration is available in [HACS](https://hacs.xyz).
 After you've installed HACS, simply:

 1. Go to HACS, search for 'paprika', and install the extension.
 Restart Home Assistant.
 Alternatively, you can click this link to go straight there: [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=rbrunt&repository=paprika-ha)